-I have chosen to do the Inca Trail to challenge myself to something that will help raise awareness and raise money to support MND Scotland.
-People who know me well know that I am not the biggest fan of climbing hills.
+People who know me well know that I am not the biggest fan of climbing hills, in fact I detest them.
 I love to walk but mostly on the flat.
 Therefore I have chosen a challenge that will push me to my limits.

 MND is a progressive incurable disease.
 I think about how sufferers from MND and their families feel through a very difficult time.
 How it can cut lives short and it leaves behind grief and a helplessness of families as they watched their loved ones waste away in front of them.